Marina Kantarovich Rodríguez, LICSW she/her

 Clara has particular experience working with clients impacted by substance use, DCF-involvement, complex trauma, and institutionalization, and would describe their therapist vibe as spunky, warm, and earnestly non-judgemental.
 Clara approaches therapy with playful curiosity, which means they're excited about alternatives to the “normal” therapeutic setting.
 In the past this has looked like doing walking sessions or meeting outside, but they’d love to think collaboratively with clients about what kind of therapy frame(s) will work best for them.
 At the moment they are focusing their caseload on in-person appointments (KN95 masked or unmasked, depending on client preference) but have the ability to meet virtually.

-Clara is currently accepting new clients.
+Clara is not currently accepting new clients.
 They offer individual therapy for adults and in the coming months also plan to facilitate one or several groups in Holyoke.
 Clara accepts Optum (public), Blue Cross Blue Shield, Tufts (public), MBHP, Carelon, and private pay.

 Cress Horton, LCSW they/them